Spin

 The third physical property attributed to fundamental particles is spin.

-Spin is defined as a phenomenon in quantum physics.
-Let us first examine the history.
+Spin is a phenomenon in quantum physics.
+Let’s start by exploring its history.

 Wikipedia: